Bijelo Polje Municipality

-Bijelo Polje Municipality (Montenegrin: Opština Bijelo Polje, Општина Бијело Поље) is one of the municipalities of Montenegro, and is located in northeastern Montenegro, in the Lim river valley, being part of Raška region.
-Its administrative centre is town of Bijelo Polje.
-It covers an area of 924 km2, and had a population of 46,051 at the 2011 census.
+Bijelo Polje Municipality (Montenegrin: Opština Bijelo Polje, Општина Бијело Поље) is one of the municipalities of Montenegro, and is located in northern Montenegro, in the Lim river valley, being part of Raška region.
+Its administrative centre is the town of Bijelo Polje and it covers an area of 924 km2.
+In 2023, the Bijelo Polje Municipality had a population of 38,662.

 Transport

 Road

 Bijelo Polje is connected to the rest of Montenegro by two major roads.
 It is situated on the main road connecting Montenegro's coast and Podgorica with northern Montenegro and Serbia (E65, E80).

 Rail

 Bijelo Polje also has a train station along the Belgrade–Bar railway.
 It is the last station in Montenegro for northbound trains heading for Belgrade, and it serves as a regional train station.
 Podgorica Airport is 130 km away, and has regular flights to major destinations.

-Local parliament
+City Assembly (2022–2026)

 Population

-According to the 2011 census, the municipality has a population of 46,051.
-Administrative centre of the municipality town of Bijelo Polje itself has 15,400 citizens.
+According to the 2023 census, the municipality of Bijelo Polje had a population of 38,662.